 Enjoy NC Seafood’s Delicious, Quality Shrimp!

 So now the next time someone asks “is shrimp good for you?”, you can surprise them with some factual information.
 You can also enjoy this high protein, low carb food at our Calabash seafood restaurant in Raleigh.
-We’re proud to cook up only high-quality shrimp straight from the coast of North Carolina.
-Please call 919-833-4661 or order online today.
+We’re proud to cook and serve up only high-quality shrimp straight from the coast of North Carolina off our menu.
+Please order online or join us for dine-in today.